Joshokelola/StudyNotes/ITP 401/User Interface Design.md

 **Feedback Principle** - keep users informed of actions, changes of state and errors using clear and easy to understand language.

-*Us*
+*Use claude to rephrase it*
-**Reuse Principle** - reduce the need for users to rethink and remember by reusing internal/external components thereby maintaining consistency with purpose rather than merely arbitrary consistency
+**Reuse Principle** - reduce the need for users to rethink and remember by reusing internal/external components thereby maintaining consistency with purpose rather than merely arbitrary consistency.

+**Tolerance Principle** -